Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What will you do with your pet during the holidays?

-If you don’t take your cat with you and don’t have someone to look after him while you will be away, you will need to budget for a pet sitter who will come to your house every day.
+If you don’t take your cat with you and don’t have someone to look after him while you are away, you will need to budget for a pet sitter who will come to your house every day.

 Are you ready to change your lifestyle?